yaseenmustapha/Node-RED-Sensor-Hub/README.md

 ### <a name='Configuringtheinternalbroker'></a>Configuring the internal broker

 Add an `mqtt in` node and double-click it to edit the properties.
+Next to "Add new mqtt-broker..." click the pencil icon.
 Add a new broker with the following settings:

 ![broker](https://i.imgur.com/Ev8Sdng.png)